wave-centre/cibig/docs/course_materials/REPRO/CONTAINERS/CONTAINERS_practice.md

 ### Practice 5 : Launch an analysis on the cluster using containers

-Use the command apptainer exec to execute the commands from practice 3
+Use the command singularity exec to execute the commands from practice 3

 -----------------------